neuroanatomy/BrainBox/public/doc/brainbox.md

 ###Supported data formats
 Supported data formats: For the moment, BrainBox supports nifti file format.
 Freesurfer segmentations can be loaded and annotated when having been converted to nifti.

 (?? include ?)
-Data platforms:  BrainBox already includes links to data from zenodo, figshare, and a few from dropbox
+Data platforms:  BrainBox already includes links to data from zenodo, figshare, and a few from dropbox, Google Drive, Github, Amazon

 ##2.
-Interface
+Interface<a class="link" name="interf"></a>

 ###Home Page
  * Login